Imperative Declarative Interrogative And Exclamatory

 Examples of Declarative Sentences:

 Declarative sentences are versatile and can be used to convey a wide range of information, from simple observations to complex arguments.
 Their simplicity makes them essential for clear and concise communication.
-However, it's important to note that even a declarative sentence can convey emotion through word choice and context.
-For example, "The dog ate my homework" can be stated in a tone of annoyance or resignation.
+Even so, make sure to note that even a declarative sentence can convey emotion through word choice and context.
+To give you an idea, "The dog ate my homework" can be stated in a tone of annoyance or resignation.

 2. Interrogative Sentences: Asking for Information